DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 {{< columns >}}
 {{< column >}}
 ###  <a style="color: #D39600"> Trust  </a>
-We foster meaningful and considerate collaboration with internal and external rights-holders, building trust within teams and across partnerships.
+I foster meaningful and considerate collaboration with internal and external rights-holders, building trust within teams and across partnerships.
 {{< /column >}}

 {{< column >}}
 ###  <a style="color: #C55A11"> Adaptability  </a>
-We help you stay agile, adapting plans and tactics as needed to meet changing project requirements.
+I help you stay agile, adapting plans and tactics as needed to meet changing project requirements.
 {{< /column >}}
 {{< /columns >}}

 </div>

-## The Possibilities
+## The Possibilities for Community Market Research in Vancouver, BC, Canada, and Beyond

-Imagine a future where the best practices of Open Science are seamlessly integrated into the insights and analytics profession.
+Imagine a future where the best practices and data of the business analytics industry are democratized and made available for everyone to work with and contribute to.
 How can we deploy these practices to meet the unique needs of organizations and exceed industry standards?
 I invite you to join me in finding innovative solutions to this exciting challenge.

 <div style="display:flex; justify-content:center; margin-top: 3rem; margin-bottom: 1.5rem;">